LOVECon: Text-driven Training-Free Long Video Editing with ControlNet: Method

 \section{Method}

-As depicted in Figure~\ref{fig:pipeline}, the proposed LOVECon leverages pre-trained Stable Diffusion~\citep{rombach2022high} to perform text-driven long video editing.
-LOVECon accepts the outcomes of DDIM inversion for the source frames as the starting point for sampling, and includes low-level details of the source frames as guidance with the help of ControlNet~\citep{zhang2023adding}.
+As depicted in Figure~\ref{fig:pipeline}, the proposed LOVECon leverages pre-trained Stable Diffusion~\cite{rombach2022high} to perform text-driven long video editing.
+LOVECon accepts the outcomes of DDIM inversion for the source frames as the starting point for sampling, and includes low-level details of the source frames as guidance with the help of ControlNet~\cite{zhang2023adding}.
 As the video may be long, the editing is performed window-by-window.
 Our technical contribution includes a cross-window attention mechanism, a latent information fusion strategy, and a frame interpolation module.
 These components work collaboratively to overcome the shortcomings of existing methods in terms of generation length, temporal coherence, and fidelity to the source video.
 In the following, we provide detailed explanations for each component.
+We present our pipeline in Appendix~\ref{alg1} for details.

-\textbf{Notations.} Given a video of $M$ frames, we evenly split it into multiple consecutive windows of size $K$, and use $\tilde{\vx}^{i,j}$ (${\vx}^{i,j}$) to refer to the $j$-th source (edited) frame in the $i$-window, $i \in [1, M/K], j \in [1, K]$.
-The editing is governed by a source prompt $p_{src}$ and a target prompt $p_{tgt}$. $p_{obj}$ denotes the specific tokens in $p_{src}$ that indicate the editing objects. $\tilde{\vz}^{i,j}$ and ${\vz}^{i,j}$ denote the latent states of $\tilde{\vx}^{i,j}$ and ${\vx}^{i,j}$ in the latent diffusion models. ${\vz}^{i,j}_t$ denotes the latent state of the edited frame at $t$-th timestep and $\tilde{\vz}^{i,j}_t$ denotes that of the source frame from DDIM inversion.
-We consider using the noise prediction model stacked by attention layers~\citep{vaswani2017attention}, and we denote the features corresponding to ${\vz}^{i,j}_t$ in the model as ${\vh}^{i,j}_t \in \R^{L \times D}$ with $L$ referring to the sequence length.
+\textbf{Notations.} Given a video of $M$ frames, we evenly split it into multiple consecutive windows of size $K$, and use $\tilde{x}^{i,j}$ (${x}^{i,j}$) to refer to the $j$-th source (edited) frame in the $i$-window, $i \in [1, M/K], j \in [1, K]$.
+The editing is governed by a source prompt $p_{src}$ and a target prompt $p_{tgt}$. $p_{obj}$ denotes the specific tokens in $p_{src}$ that indicate the editing objects. $\tilde{z}^{i,j}$ and ${z}^{i,j}$ denote the latent states of $\tilde{x}^{i,j}$ and ${x}^{i,j}$ in the latent diffusion models. ${z}^{i,j}_t$ denotes the latent state of the edited frame at $t$-th timestep and $\tilde{z}^{i,j}_t$ denotes that of the source frame from DDIM inversion.
+We consider using the noise prediction model stacked by attention layers~\cite{vaswani2017attention}, and we denote the features corresponding to ${z}^{i,j}_t$ in the model as ${h}^{i,j}_t \in \mathbb{R}^{L \times D}$ with $L$ referring to the sequence length.